-Cosmetic surgery can be very expensive, and this is perhaps the main reason why most people don't consider it - because they simply can't afford it.
+Cosmetic surgery is usually not covered by health plans and can be unaffordable for many, one reason why many people don't consider it.
 By having your surgery in Johor Bahru, you can save as much as 70% on most procedures compared to the prices being charged at home.

 For breast augmentation in Australia, you would expect to pay around AUD $16,500 compared to AUD $6,000 in Johor Bahru.

 A facelift costs about AUD $26,000 in Australia, but as little as AUD $5,700 in Johor Bahru.

 Rhinoplasty (nose job) in Australia is priced at around AUD $12,600 compared to just AUD $3,700 in Johor Bahru.